9Nicox/Stroke-Prediction/README.md

 # Stroke-Recovery-Prediction
-ML project aimed at find variables able to explain recovery in stroke population
+ML project aimed at find variables able to predict stroke risk

 # Context :
 Stroke is a major cause of disability and mortality.